bryhlee/bryhlee.github.io/_posts/2017-08-16-star-citizen-case-study.markdown

 When I ask that question, I am reminded of a small PC game named Face of Mankind.
 Ambitious in its beginnings, the original developers of the game envisioned a large-scale, futuristic universe that would be driven by its players, much like the one Robert's envisioned.
 Using their own decisions, players could not only control the destiny of their characters, but also the fate of the universe itself.
 Players had the freedom to elect their own leaders of their factions, much like early MMORPG clans.
 These factions could declare war and claim territory on different planets.
 Economics would be controlled by players, and moderators were barred from interfering with the game’s free market.
 In game politics were implemented, where players could send representatives, or even be representatives themselves, in a national senate.
 Officials could implement laws, and militaries could be formed, all with strict rules enforced by the players.

-Why have a board meeting in real life when you can have one in game?

 Things that seemed otherwise impossible in other MMORPGs now seemed highly exploitable for fun.
 Do you want to be a mercenary and rob enemies?
 Feel free to do so.
 Do you want to become a trader who manufactured weapons and simply follows the highest bidder?
 Go ahead.
 Do you want to run for president, or even supreme dictator, and make eating pizza illegal?
 Don’t feel worried that you can’t.
 If the sound of such a world excites you, then it may also disappoint you to know that the game ultimately failed.

-Face of Mankind was an ambitious game from its conception.

 Why?
 At first glance, the reason for the games early termination may have been largely logistical.
 It was run by a small company, and revenue was marginal.
 They offered a freemium model, but not many users upgraded to premium accounts, and server maintenance costs were running high.
 That is, at least, the company’s reasoning for shutting down support for the game.